AlexTuring010/AI_stuff/book_questions/chapter1.md

 - **Anomaly detection** identifies **unusual or rare occurrences** in data.
 This is useful for:
   - Detecting fraudulent credit card transactions.
   - Identifying manufacturing defects.
   - Removing outliers from a dataset before training a model.
-    Here’s the improved version with the addition:

----

-#### 3. **Anomaly Detection & Novelty Detection**

-- **Anomaly detection** identifies **unusual or rare occurrences** in data.
-This is useful for:
-  - Detecting fraudulent credit card transactions.
-  - Identifying manufacturing defects.
-  - Removing outliers from a dataset before training a model.
 - **Novelty detection** is similar but focuses on identifying **new instances** that are different from everything seen in the training set.
 This requires a **clean** training set, meaning it should not contain any instances that you want the algorithm to flag as novel.